nashville-software-school/FEWDD-milestones/1-getting-started/README.md

 Github is the primary site that software developers throughout the world use to store their code, and share it with other developers.
 Visit the [sign up page](https://github.com/join) and create your own, free account.

-### Install Slack

-1. We will make sure you get an invitation to the Nashville Software School Slack organization.
-1. When you get your invitation email, make sure you download and install the Slack client on your machine.

-### Create Treehouse account

-Visit [treehouse](https://teamtreehouse.com/) and create an account with the Basic Plan, which is $25 per month.

-### Create Codepen account

-Visit the [Codepen sign up page](https://codepen.io/signup), and scroll all the way to the bottom to sign up for a free plan.
-If you like, you can click the "Use info from Github" button when creating your account.

 ### Google Chrome

 [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html) is the most popular browser for web developers because of the powerful tools it provides to test code, manipulate documents, and measure performance.

-### Google Cast extension

-Once Chrome is installed, open it and visit the [Chrome Store page](https://chrome.google.com/webstore/detail/google-cast/boadgeojelhgndaghljhdicfkmllpafd) for Google Cast and install it.
-This will allow you to share your browser screen in the classroom.

 ### Sublime Text